Matt20D/cs6111/proj3/readme.txt

     ├── readme.txt <-- You are reading this file
     ├── mining.py
     ├── integrated_data_final.csv
-    ├── setup.sh* [Note: ensure that the shell file has executable permissions]
     ├── run.sh* [Note: ensure that the shell file has executable permissions]
-    ├── requirements.txt
     ├── example-run.txt

     ------------------------------------
     How to install and run our software
     ------------------------------------

-    1) source setup.sh to install our package dependenciess
+    1) Our Code should work out of the box, we just use builtins
-    2) ensure that integrated_data_final.csv is within the same dir
+    2) Ensure that integrated_data_final.csv is within the same dir
     3) Feel free to use run.sh to test, or of course use the command line

 -------------------------------------